Vision & Mission | History | Founders | Awards | Friends, Partners & Network | Organizational Structure | Sustainability

 “Sustainable Development is one of the most important challenges to man and it means the creation of living conditions today which will still allow future generations to live with dignity.”

-In 1975, he visited his home country Egypt, where he was confronted with the urge problems of the country: poverty, overpopulation and pollution.
-This visit was a crucial experience and the SEKEM-Founder decided to act.
+In 1975, he visited his home country Egypt, where he was confronted with the urge problems of the country: poverty, overpopulation, environmental pollution and many more.
+This visit was an imprinting experience and the SEKEM Founder decided to act.
 He came to the conclusion that only a holistic approach could help to solve the main problems of his country.
-He started to develop the SEKEM-Vision, which he describes as: “Sustainable Development towards a future where every human being can unfold his or her individual potential; where mankind is living together in social forms reflecting human dignity; and where all economic activity is conducted in accordance with ecological and ethical principles.”
+He started to develop the SEKEM Vision, which he describes as: “Sustainable Development towards a future where every human being can unfold his or her individual potential; where mankind is living together in social forms reflecting human dignity; and where all economic activity is conducted in accordance with ecological and ethical principles.”

 Dr. Ibrahim Abouleish is founder and chairman of several non governmental organizations: